Ranked #1 Children's Hospital by U.S. News & World Report

 How Dana-Farber/Boston Children’s Cancer and Blood Disorders Center approaches DNT:

-If your child is cared for at Children’s, he’ll be seen through Dana-Farber/Children’s Hospital Cancer Center, an integrated pediatric oncology program through Dana-Farber Cancer Institute and Children’s Hospital Boston that provides—in one specialized program—all the services of both a leading cancer center and a pediatric hospital.
+If your child is cared for at Boston Children’s, he’ll be seen through Dana-Farber/Boston Children's, an integrated pediatric oncology program through Dana-Farber Cancer Institute and Boston Children’s Hospital that provides—in one specialized program—all the services of both a leading cancer center and a pediatric hospital.

-Our pediatric neuro-oncology, neurosurgical and neurology specialists at Dana-Farber/Children’s Hospital Cancer Center offer:
+Our pediatric neuro-oncology, neurosurgical and neurology specialists at Dana-Farber/Boston Children's offer:

 Through the Stop and Shop Neuro-Oncology Outcomes Clinic at Dana-Farber Cancer Institute, your child will be are able to meet with his entire care team at the same follow-up visit.